CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.facts.md

 ### Facts for Prepared Statement with Binding Methods

 Parameter binding is useful to set the proper data type explicitly.
-The `bindValue()` and `bindParam()` methods bind values or variables in a prepared statement that contains placeholders as parameters such as a positional placeholder `?` or named placeholder `:variable_name`.
+The `bindValue()` and `bindParam()` methods bind values or variables in a prepared statement that contains positional `?` or named `:variable_name` placeholders as parameters.

 - The `PDOStatement::bindValue()` method binds a value to a parameter.